ibm-cloud-docs/solution-tutorials/static-files-cdn.md

 ### Create a CDN instance

-1. Go into the Catalog
-2. Search for **Content Delivery Network**
-3. Pick the one under the **Network** category.
+1. Go to the catalog in the console, and select **Content Delivery Network** from the Network section.
 This CDN is powered by Akamai.
-4. Create a **Content Delivery Network** instance
+2. Create a Content Delivery Network instance.
-5. Select **Akamai** as the CDN Provider and **Start Provision**
+3. Select **Akamai** as the CDN Provider and click **Start Provision**.

 ### Configure the CDN instance

 1. Set the **hostname** for the CDN to your custom domain.
-Although you set a custom domain, you will still be able to access the CDN contents through the IBM provided CNAME.
+Although you set a custom domain, you can still access the CDN contents through the IBM provided CNAME.
 So if you don't plan to use custom domain, you can set an arbitrary name.
 2. Set the **Custom CNAME** prefix.
 Do not use dots "." in the name.
-3. Leave the **Path** empty
+3. Leave the path empty.
-4. Select **Object Storage** as Origin
+4. Select **Object Storage** as Origin.
-5. Set the **Endpoint** to your bucket API endpoint, such as *s3-api.us-geo.objectstorage.softlayer.net*
+5. Set the endpoint to your bucket API endpoint, such as *s3-api.us-geo.objectstorage.softlayer.net*.
-6. Set the **Bucket name** to *your-bucket-name*
+6. Set the bucket name to *your-bucket-name*.
-7. Enable HTTP Port 80
+7. Enable HTTP Port 80.
-8. Click **Create**
+8. Click **Create**.

 ### Access your content through the CDN domain

-1. Select the CDN instance in the list at https://control.bluemix.net/network/cdn
+1. Select the CDN instance in the list at [https://control.bluemix.net/network/cdn](https://control.bluemix.net/network/cdn).
-2. The **Details** panel shows the **CNAME** for your CDN
+2. The Details panel shows the CNAME for your CDN.
-3. Access your file with https://your-cdn-cname.cdnedge.bluemix.net/a-picture.png If you omit the filename, you should see the S3 ListBucketResult instead.
+3. Access your file with https://your-cdn-cname.cdnedge.bluemix.net/a-picture.png.
+If you omit the file name, you should see the S3 ListBucketResult instead.

 ## Deploy the Cloud Foundry application

-The application contains a web page **public/index.html** that includes references to the files now hosted in the Cloud Object Storage.
-The backend **app.js** serves this web page and replace a placeholder with the actual location of your CDN.
-This way all assets used by the web page will be served by the CDN.
+The application contains a public/index.html web page that includes references to the files now hosted in the Cloud Object Storage.
+The backend `app.js` serves this web page and replaces a placeholder with the actual location of your CDN.
+This way, all assets that are used by the web page are served by the CDN.

-1. With a terminal, go in the directory where you checked out the code
+1. From a terminal, go in the directory where you checked out the code.
    ```
    cd webapp-with-cos-and-cdn
    ```